sr99622/libonvif/README.md

     Most cameras are capable of producing multiple media streams.
 This feature can be useful when running many cameras on the same computer or if a compute intensive task is being run on a stream.
 The default stream of the camera is called the Main Stream.
 A secondary stream running at lower settings is called the Sub Stream.
 The application uses the terms Display Profile and Record Profile to describe these settings.

-    Initially, the Main Profile is selected by default.
-By changing the selection to a secondary profile, a lower order Sub Stream can be displayed.
+    Initially, the Main Stream is selected by default as both the Display Profile and the Record Profile.
+By changing the selection to a secondary profile on the Media Tab, a lower order Sub Stream can be displayed.
 The term lower order implies that the Sub Stream has lower resolution, lower frame rate and lower bitrate than the Main Stream.
 Note that the application may be processing both streams, but only the Display Profile selected on the Video Tab is displayed.
 The other stream, referred to as the Record Stream, is not decoded, but its packets are collected for writing to disk storage.

     The display will update automatically when the Video Tab Profile combo box is changed, so it is not necessary to click the Apply button when changing this setting.

 * ### No Audio

     Audio can be disabled by selecting this check box.
 This is different than mute in the sense that under mute, the audio stream is decoded, but not played on the computer speakers.
 If the No Audio check box is selected, the audio stream is discarded.
 If the No Audio checkbox is deselected, the stream will restart in order to initialize the audio.
 The Apply button is not clicked when changing this parameter.
+This checkbox is selected by default.

-    Please note that if the audio is enabled by deselecting this check box, there should be a physical audio device such as headphones or speakers connected to the host computer.
-Without a physical device, the audio driver may enter an undefined state which may cause the camera stream to stutter or freeze and may lead to lengthy timeouts when closing the camera stream.
+    <b>** Please Note **</b> If the audio is enabled by deselecting this check box, there should probably be a physical audio device such as headphones, speakers or HDMI with audio connected to the host computer.
+Without a physical device, it may be possible in some cases for the audio driver to enter an undefined state which may cause the camera stream to stutter or freeze and may lead to lengthy timeouts when closing the camera stream.
 This condition applies only to camera streams which are displayed to the user interface.
 The Record Stream, if different than the Display Stream, is hidden and is not affected by this condition.

 * ### Audio

     The audio encoder used by the camera is set here.
 If the camera does not have audio capability, the audio section will be disabled.
 Note that some cameras may have audio capability, but the stream is not available due to configuration issues or lack of hardware accessories.
 Available audio encoders will be shown in the combo box and may be set by the user.
 Changes to the audio parameter require that the Apply button is clicked to enact the change on the camera.

-    AAC encoding is highly recommended, as G style encoders may have issues during playback.
+    AAC encoding is a higher quality stream and are recommended for recording.
+G711 style encoders are good for low latency playback if real time operation is important.
+Streams using AAC encoding map to mp4 file format and G711 uses mov.
 Note that some cameras have incorrect implementations for encoders and the audio may not be usable in the stream recording to disk.
 Please be aware that currently onvif-gui is unable to process G726.

 * ### Samples

-    Available sample rates are shown in the combo box.
+    Available sample sizes are shown in the combo box.
 Use the Apply button to enact the change on the camera.
-Higher sample rates increase the quality of the audio at the expense of higher bandwidth and disk space when recording.
-The audio bitrate is implied by the sample rate based on encoder parameters.
+Higher sample sizes increase the quality of the audio at the expense of higher bandwidth and disk space when recording.
+Lower sample sizes correlate to lower latency.
+The audio bitrate is implied by the sample size based on encoder parameters.

 * ### Video Alarm